ericclack/gcse-maths-for-programmers/probability/index.md

 ## Programming Task 2

-What's the probability of rolling a pair with two dice?
+a) What's the probability of rolling a pair with two dice?

-What about a pair with three dice, or more?
+b) What about a pair with three dice, or more?

+## Back to theoretical probability

+With your experimental data from 2a and 2b above, can you determine the theoretical probability for each experiment?

 ----